Khyati2201/GStreamer-Plugins/README.md

 **udpsink**  <br/>

 *Description:* It is a network sink that sends UDP(User Datagram Protocol) packets to the network.
-It is combined with rtph264pay to implement RTP streaming. <br/>
+Here, it is combined with rtph264pay to implement RTP streaming. <br/>
 *Properties:*
 * 'host' specifies the destination IP address.(IP address 127.0.
 0.1 is called the loopback address/localhost and is used by a computer to refer to itself)
 * 'port' specifies the destination port.